 I first came across the NutriBullet from an advertisement on YouTube, and I couldn’t help but notice how over-the-top David Wolfe was in the presentation.
-If you’re not sure which video I’m referring to, take a look at it below.

 I ignored the product for about a year thinking it was just another over-hyped item that would soon fade away.
 This was absolutely not the case, and the NutriBullet has actually become quite popular over the last year, and so it has caught my attention once again.
 I was intrigued and had to find out what the hype was all about myself, so I went out and bought one.